PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 * The **Pareto analysis** highlights that certain departments, like the **Department of Permitting Services** and **Department of Health and Human Services**, have some pretty big pay disparities that deserve a closer look.

-* Interestingly, the correlation between gender and salary across the board is minimal, though it’s slightly more pronounced in the **Department of Police**.
+* Interestingly, the **correlation** between gender and salary across the board is minimal, though it’s slightly more pronounced in the **Department of Police**.

-* Surprisingly, **4 departments did not employ any men**.
+* Surprisingly, **4 departments do not employ any men**.
 This is something that should definitely be looked into.

 ### What to Explore Next 🔎: